JakeSteam/blog-programming/_posts/2018-11-02-developing-android-apps-with-firebase-cloud-functions.md

 #### Health

-The Health tab shows an overview of your functions’ error rates and overall performance (times invoked, latency, memory usage, network usage).
+The Health tab shows an overview of your functions' error rates and overall performance (times invoked, latency, memory usage, network usage).
 Checking this regularly can help you stay on track of any errors, and provide a quick health check of your functions.

 [![](/wp-content/uploads/2018/11/performance.png)](/wp-content/uploads/2018/11/performance.png)